Marketing, community, support or all of the above?

 MARCH 17, 2011

-went to some interesting sessions ( Gary Vaynerchuk was again a SXSW highlight, while Angela LoSasso ( disclosure: client ), Adam Lavelle and Siobhan Quinn did a great panel on real-time marketing) but avoided many others.
-I’m glad I did, as I heard from many people that they fell more into the “miss category, chiefly at the hands of moderators failing to keep topics on-track.
+I went to some interesting sessions ( Gary Vaynerchuk was again a SXSW highlight, while Angela LoSasso ( disclosure: client ), Adam Lavelle and Siobhan Quinn did a great panel on real-time marketing) but avoided many others.
+I just arrived home from South by Southwest Interactive after six days down in Austin, Texas.
+Networking Mecca.
+Look beyond the big parties.
+Conclusion: Worth it.

 Why And How To Scale Social Business Programs